Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications

-The integration of introduced modules into a single system running onboard \acp{uav} is demonstrated through field experiments involving three~\acp{uav} collaborating with a human worker wearing a reflective safety vest.
-The worker's gestures were mapped to changes in formation parameters for the purpose of real-world responsiveness demonstration.
-The mapping was as follows: crossing arms (gesture $\text{ID} = 1$) decreased ${^L}\beta$, extending an arm to the side ($\text{ID} = 2$) increased ${^L}\beta$, palms put together ($\text{ID} = 3$) decreased ${^L}\gamma$, and raising an arm upwards ($\text{ID} = 4$) increased ${^L}\gamma$.
-The increments and decrements of ${^L}\beta$ and ${^L}\gamma$ were set to \SI{30}{\degree} and \SI{5}{\degree}, respectively.
-The heading of the human worker, ${^H}\varphi$, was assumed constant, and gestures were filtered using the twenty most recent measurements.
-Additional parameters used for the experiments are listed in~\autoref{tab:tableParamters}.
+The integration of the introduced modules into a unified system running onboard real \acp{uav} was demonstrated through field experiments involving three~\acp{uav} collaborating with a human worker.
+The worker's gestures were mapped to changes in formation parameters to demonstrate real-world responsiveness in the following way: crossing arms (gesture $\text{ID} = 1$) decreased ${^L}\beta$, extending an arm to the side ($\text{ID} = 2$) increased ${^L}\beta$, placing palms together ($\text{ID} = 3$) decreased ${^L}\gamma$, and raising an arm upward ($\text{ID} = 4$) increased ${^L}\gamma$.
+The increments and decrements for ${^L}\beta$ and ${^L}\gamma$ were set to \SI{30}{\degree} and \SI{5}{\degree}, respectively.
+The human worker's heading, ${^H}\varphi$, was assumed to be constant, and gestures were filtered using the twenty most recent measurements.
+Additional parameters used in the experiments are listed in~\autoref{tab:tableParamters}.

 Two types of multi-rotor \acp{uav} were used in the experimental validation.
-The primary \ac{uav} utilizes a Tarot 650 frame and is equipped with a Pixhawk \ac{fcu} with sensors for \ac{uav} state estimation, gesture recognition, and human detection.
-Refer to~\autoref{fig:uav_platform} for detailed visuals.
-Onboard computation is facilitated by an NVIDIA Jetson AGX Xavier computer, which manages the human detection and gesture recognition pipeline, while an Intel NUC-i7 handles the core functions of state estimation, control, and planning (see~\autoref{fig:softwareArchitecture}).
+The primary \ac{uav} utilizes a Tarot 650 frame and is equipped with a Pixhawk \ac{fcu} with sensors for \ac{uav} state estimation, gesture recognition, and human detection (see~\autoref{fig:uav_platform}).
+Onboard computation is handled by an NVIDIA Jetson AGX Xavier computer for human detection and gesture recognition, while an Intel NUC-i7 is used for state estimation, control, and planning tasks.
 The computers are interconnected via an Ethernet interface, ensuring reliable data transfer.
-While running the entire pipeline on a single AGX Xavier computer is feasible, leveraging additional computational resources allows for faster image processing and separation of the computationally intensive image processing pipeline from the safety-critical modules essential for autonomous \ac{uav} flight.
-The secondary \acp{uav} are constructed using F450 platforms, with a payload limited to a single onboard computer Intel NUC-i7, Pixhawk \ac{fcu}, and the necessary sensors for state estimation and scene capture.
-A detailed description of the hardware platforms is provided in~\cite{HertJINTHWpaper, hert2022MRSModularUAV}.
+While it is feasible to run the entire pipeline on a single AGX Xavier computer, utilizing additional computational resources allows for faster image processing and segregates the computationally intensive image processing pipeline from the safety-critical modules necessary for autonomous \ac{uav} flight.
+The secondary \acp{uav} are constructed using F450 platforms with a payload limited to a single onboard computer Intel NUC-i7, Pixhawk \ac{fcu}, and the essential sensors for state estimation and scene capture.
+The \acp{uav} fuse information from GNSS, IMU and 1D LiDAR for self-state estimation.
+A detailed description of the platforms can be found in~\cite{HertJINTHWpaper, hert2022MRSModularUAV}.